CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     transformations, and all those transformations are applied to the tests after the batch.

+-   `transform`: Grouped transformations: a list of `dict`s of transformations to be applied at the same time.
+These are used to generate multiple separate tests from the same base data with certain transformations.
+Each item in the list is used to generate a new test (or a set of tests) with the specified transformations applied.
+For example, adding a command line argument could be accompanied with a change to the output.

+    The `dict`s in the list can contain the following keys:

+    -   `input`: Transformations to be added to input files and command line (`transform`).
+    -   `output-expected`: Transformations to be added to output (`transform-expected`).
+    -   `output-actual`: Transformations to be added to output (`transform-actual`).

+    The value of each of these is a `dict` with keys corresponding to (transformable) items in the `input` and `output` `dict`s of a test (files, `cmdline`, `stdin`, `stdout`, `stderr`, `returncode`) and values transformation `dict`s or lists of them, as for `transform` of `input` items and `transform-expected` and `transform-actual` of `output` items.

+    Grouped transformations are applied to values after global and file-specific ones.

+    If untransformed tests should also be generated, the list must also include an empty `dict` `{}`.

 -   `status`: The status of the test (optional).
 Tests should pass by default, but `status` can mark otherwise.
 Allowed values are: